DagnyGrabe/u07-react/README.md

 npm start
 ```

-A simple weather app built on react using weather data from Openweathermap and Geocoding by GeoDB.
+A simple weather app built on React with Tailwind CSS, using weather data from Openweathermap and Geocoding by GeoDB.